Avaiga/taipy-doc/docs/manuals/core/config/index.md

 In the previous chapter, the few [Taipy Core concepts](../concepts/index.md) are defined.

-Taipy Core is an application builder designed to help data scientists turn their algorithms into an interactive production-ready data-driven application.
+Taipy Core is an application builder designed to help Python developer turn their algorithms into an interactive production-ready data-driven application.

 To build such an application, the first step consists in configuring the characteristic and the desired behavior of